Xi-Biden meeting: Taiwan top of agenda for Chinese and US leaders

 But the White House has always rolled back his comments, insisting that Washington's stance of "strategic ambiguity" - under which it does not commit to defending Taiwan but also does not rule out the option - remains unchanged.

+Mr Xi is reported to have said the army must "strengthen military training in preparation for war" because China was in an "unstable and uncertain" position.

+Tensions soared in August when US House Speaker Nancy Pelosi visited Taiwan.
+China responded with large scale military exercises around the island.

-The White House later said on Thursday that it would brief Taiwan on the results of the meeting, with national security adviser Jake Sullivan saying the aim was to make Taiwan feel "secure and comfortable" about US support.
+On Thursday the White House said it would brief Taiwan on the results of the Biden-Xi meeting, with national security adviser Jake Sullivan saying the aim was to make Taiwan feel "secure and comfortable" about US support.

 Meanwhile, China's foreign ministry said the US should work together with China to avoid misunderstandings and misjudgements, adding that while it wants peace with the US, "the Taiwan question" is at the core of its interests.